Travel.State.Gov > International Travel > Country Information > Dominica International Travel Information

 Road Conditions and Safety:

-Visitors are warned to be extremely careful when driving, riding in a vehicle, or crossing roads on foot.
-Major roads are in average to poor condition, and drivers may encounter wandering animals and slow moving heavy equipment.
-Drivers often stop in the middle of the roadway without warning, so you should always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
+Be careful when driving, riding in a vehicle, or crossing roads on foot.
+Major roads are in average to poor condition.
+You may encounter wandering animals and slow moving heavy equipment.
+Drivers often stop in the middle of the roadway without warning.
+Always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
 Automobiles may lack working safety and signaling devices.

 Traffic Laws: Driving is on the left-hand side of the road.
 There is relatively little police enforcement of traffic regulations.
-A local temporary driver’s license is required.
-These can be purchased at all car rental offices and from the Traffic Department in Roseau.
+A local temporary driver’s license is required and can be purchased at car rental offices or from the Traffic Department in Roseau.

 Public Transportation: Public transportation consists of mini-buses and taxis.